-Barbara Papworth, my junior-year social studies teacher, also understood how entertainment kept students engaged, even if my methodology fell far short.
-Each unit contained creative options, allowing us to tap into alternative talents rather than simply writing research compositions.
+Barbara Papworth, my junior-year social studies teacher, also understood how entertainment kept students engaged, even if my response fell far short.
+Each unit from her contained creative options, allowing us to tap into alternative talents rather than simply writing research compositions.
 For example, we could write short stories based on the subject at hand.
 I went after these hotly.
 For World War II, I envisioned two brothers fighting for opposite sides while confronting decades-long conflicts within their own relationship.
 They were Japanese nisei.
 One joined the famous, highly decorated 442nd while the other left for Japan to enlist with Hirohito and Tojo.
 Research?
 Already done!
 Why review class notes when I’d read Eric Van Lustbader’s thriller The Ninja, and I’d shotgunned Chuck Norris’s The Octagon and Enter the Ninja starring Franco Nero and Sho Kosugi?
 Picture it: brothers Ken and Shiro, facing off on Guadalcanal where resides a secret shadow-warrior training camp, each employing the ninjitsu skills they’d learned from their father – only one would survive!
 I can’t remember how I ended my story, but I remember Mrs. Papworth’s concluding remark: C-.
 So, the 442nd served in the European theater, nowhere near Guadalcanal.
 So, my characterizations fell flat, teetering toward stereotypes.
 Fricking Van Lustbader, that untrustworthy source.
 And screw Chuck Norris!

-Because he suffered from a bad back, Kennedy, played here by Jason Ritter with Kevin Nealon portraying the Klan leader, couldn’t enlist into the military during World War II, so he instead invested his energies against Jim Crow laws in the South.
+Because he suffered from a bad back, Kennedy, played by Jason Ritter with Kevin Nealon portraying the Klan leader, couldn’t enlist into the military during World War II, so he instead invested his energies against Jim Crow laws in the South.
 After the war, the Klan had experienced an uptick in recruitment, particularly in Georgia.
-Working with the Georgia Bureau of Investigation, Kennedy adopted the pseudonym John Perkins and began infiltrating various Klan organizations.
+Working with the Georgia Bureau of Investigation, Kennedy adopted the pseudonym, John Perkins, and began infiltrating various Klan organizations.
 He hoped to expose their secrets, to blow open this secret empire, attending regular meetings and recruiting a high-ranking informant.
 Local authorities weren’t interested, however, so in 1946 Kennedy contacted the producers of The Adventures of Superman who were looking for enemies for Superman to confront, and thus was born “Clan of the Fiery Cross.”
 Writers peppered into each episode actual Klan codewords and rituals, and soon children and others were mocking the Klan whose enrollment plunged as a result.
 A humiliated Klan is a good thing.
 Later, Kennedy included the Columbians, another racist organization, into his investigations.
 In 1947, after a year undercover, Kennedy testified at trial against the leaders of the Columbians, Homer Loomis and Emory Burke, who were found guilty.

 Both stories are relevant today.
 With currently rising wealth disparities and racist activities, we’d do well to learn the lessons of Spies and Kennedy.
 Labor movements and anti-racist initiatives were essential then and are now.
-I’m especially happy that Drunk History taught me about Kennedy, because within my own fandom, comics, a toxic group, Comicsgate, has been moaning about what they perceive to be recently enhanced diversity and social justice within contemporary comics and how they think this is disastrous for the medium, but no. Hello!
-The “Clan of the Fiery Cross” aired in the late 1940s, so comics always have been engaged with such important issues, quite successfully so.
-Drunk History aired this segment well before Comicsgate started, but I’ll apply the lesson nonetheless.
+I’m especially happy that Drunk History taught me about Kennedy, because within my own fandom, comics, a toxic group, ComicsGate, has been moaning about what they perceive to be recently enhanced diversity and social justice within contemporary comics and how they think this is disastrous for the medium, but no. Hello!
+The “Clan of the Fiery Cross” aired in the late 1940s, so comics always have been engaged with such important issues, and quite successfully so.
+Drunk History aired this segment well before ComicsGate started, but I’ll apply the lesson anyway.